 Q: When will VMCAS calculate my GPA?

-A: VMCAS will calculate a standardized VMCAS GPA after verifying that your coursework section has been correctly entered.
+A: VMCAS will calculate a standardized VMCAS GPA after your application has been verified.
 To learn more about what is required before VMCAS can begin verifying your application, please see the VMCAS Verification page.

 Q: How can I calculate my VMCAS GPA by hand?